Information About the COVID-19 Vaccines

 Traditional vaccines include pieces of the virus in them.
 This causes your immune system to react by making antibodies against those pieces.

-The Pfizer and Moderna vaccines are called “messenger RNA” vaccines.
-They do not contain pieces or proteins from the virus.
-Instead, they contain instructions for your cells, called “messenger RNA.”
-This messenger RNA tells your cells to make the COVID-19 spike protein themselves.
-Once your cells make the spike protein, your immune system will make the antibodies that fight COVID-19 and protect you from getting sick from this virus.
+The Pfizer and Moderna vaccines are called messenger RNA (mRNA) vaccines.
+They do not contain pieces of the virus.
+Instead, they contain instructions for your cells, called mRNA.
+This mRNA tells your cells to make a piece of the COVID-19 virus, called the spike protein.
+Once your cells make the spike protein, your immune system will make antibodies that fight the COVID-19 virus and protect you from getting sick.